spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-checkout-quotation-process-feature.md

 {% info_block warningBox "Verification" %}

-On the Quote request items edit page, ensure you can't see the **Checkout** button.
+On the **Quote request items edit** page, ensure you can't see the **Checkout** button.

-Ensure that after you place an order form quote request, a quote request has the closed status.
+Ensure that after you place an order from a quote request, the quote request has the `closed` status.

 {% endinfo_block %}